rinevard/SnakeDRL/README.md

 .
 ├── agent/
 │ ├── base_agent.py # The base agent class
+│ ├── mlp_agent.py # The agent using MLP and DQN
-│ ├── dqn_agent.py # The agent using DQN for learning, also define tensor representation of state │ ├── greedy_agent.py # A simple agent that runs directly towards food │ └── play_game_with_agent.py # Reward func, play func, play and learn func │
+│ ├── cnn_agent.py # The agent using CNN and DQN
+│ ├── greedy_agent.py # A simple agent that runs directly towards food
+│ └── play_game_with_agent.py # Reward func, play func, play and learn func
+│